Board of Advisors

 She is on the Doctoral program (DPsych) with Metanoia Institute and Middlesex University and is dedicated to producing cogent, scientifically evidenced research that will inform the psychotherapy profession in supporting victims of this abuse.

 Carl Gacono, Ph.D., ABAP, is an internationally known forensic expert with over 80 professional publications.
 His Asheville, NC, practice includes conducting psychological evaluations and psychotherapy from a reality- based/existential approach.

 Relevant to his participation in the Association is Dr. Gacono’s work related to psychopathy, antisocial personality, and other personality disorders.
 Dr. Gacono works with the victims of psychopaths, and families with one or more members that have personality disorders.
 More information about Dr. Gacono’s practice and credentials is available here.

-Sherri L. Renner, JD, is the founder and owner of LawYou America, LLC, through which she focuses her years of litigation experience on helping self-represented litigants.
+Sherri L. Renner, JD, is the founder and owner of LawYou America and its members-only Association for Pro Se Advancement, through which she focuses her years of litigation experience on helping self-represented litigants.
 Most of the pro se litigants helped through LawYou are survivors of pathological love relationships who are involved in family court proceedings with their former partners.
 Ms. Renner also works closely with the Institute in creating relevant educational materials for judges and other legal professionals.